RahulGautamSingh/bionic-reader/README.md

 Converts web-page text to bionic form.

-[WIP] Will improve logic and add UI across the summer-break.
+[WIP]
+Breaks some functionality like input, links and (more to find) on sites.
+So I suggest to use it where the sole purpose it consuming written content.

 Even at this state it is usable.